ETCBC/dhammapada/docs/about.md

 publisher address | `46, Great Russell Street, W.C.
 London`
 published | `1900`

-The cover page of the edition that is the source of this dataset:
+The cover page of that edition is:

 ![cover](images/cover.png)